Abikannappan/SAT_AND_ACT_EXAM_PARTICIPATION_AND_RELATED_ANALYSIS/ReadME.md

-**Exploratory data analysis of student's participation and Performance in ACT and SAT Examination**
+**Exploratory data analysis of student's participation and performance in ACT and SAT Examination**

 - The participation percentage and average marks secured by various states in United States at SAT and ACT Examination for year 2017 and   2018 is given to us.
 - We have to analyse,